Allen-Tildesley/examples/GUIDE.md

 `adjust` takes in an MC or MD configuration and scales the velocities to change the kinetic energy per atom by a specified amount, and/or the positions (and the box length) to change the density by a specified amount.
-A program `resize` multiplies the box length by an integer factor, and duplicates the atomic positions accordingly.
 You may prefer to write your own program or script to perform these types of operation.

 ## Lennard-Jones simulation programs